 “The taller woman standing over there is Lucretia Long,” she explained.
 “She’s one of the senior agents in this department, and she’ll inform you of what you’re to do here, Talib.
 You’ll be working under her from now on.”

 Talib nodded slowly before turning and extending a hand out to Jericho.
 Jericho stared down at it for a moment before accepting.
-Giving him a firm shake, Talib concluded with a, “See you around, partner,” before he headed over to the directed location.
+Giving him a firm shake, Talib concluded with a, “See you around, partner,” before he headed over.

 Jericho stared after him but then—